PrusWielki/NotesReader/README.md

-## App written in Sveltekit and deployed on Google Cloud Platform with Cloud Functions allowing for OCR from images and text summarization
+## App written in Sveltekit and deployed on Google Cloud Platform with Cloud Functions allowing for OCR from images and text summarization, developed under the supervision of Google

 ## How to run